 Utilization for an Exchange Area shall be defined as follows:

-Utilization = Assigned TNs/(Available TNs – Unassigned/Unreported Resold TNs TNs)
+Utilization = Assigned TNs/(Total TNs – Unassigned/Unreported Resold TNs)

 “Assigned TNs” are defined as numbers working in the Public Switched Telephone Network under an agreement such as a contract or tariff at the request of specific End Users or customers for their use, or numbers not yet working but having a customer service order pending.
-Numbers that are not yet working and have a service order pending for more than five days shall not be classified as assigned numbers.
+Assigned TNs also include numbers ported out for the purposes of transferring the service to another service provider.
+If the carrier has provided numbering resources to another carrier or non-carrier and has received utilization information in the format prescribed from the receiving carrier or non-carrier, the received TNs that are reported as assigned to End Users are included.

-“Total TNs” are total Telephone Numbers assigned to the service provider by the CNA/PA in the Exchange Area.
+“Total TNs” are the total quantity of TNs assigned to the service provider by the CNA in the Exchange Area.

-“End Users” are defined as a residential, business, institutional, or government entity that subscribes to a service, uses that service for its own purposes, and does not resell such services to other entities.
+“End User” is defined as a residential, business, institutional, or government entity that subscribes to a service, uses that service for its own purposes, and does not resell such services to other entities.

-“Non-carrier” is defined as an entity that receives TNs and is not an End User.
+“Non-carrier” is defined as an entity that receives TNs and is not an End User or a carrier.

-“Unassigned/Unreported Resold TNs” (similar to “Intermediate TNs” in the US) are defined as numbers that are made available for use by another telecommunications carrier or non-carrier entity for the purpose of providing telecommunications service to an End User or customer, where i) the carrier providing the numbering resources has not obtained utilization information in the format prescribed from the receiving carrier or non-carrier or ii) the received TNs are not assigned to end users.
-An exception to this requirement is numbers ported for the purpose of transferring an established customer's service to another service provider, in which case the numbers are classified as "Assigned" by the porting carrier and not counted by the receiving carrier.
-For TNs provided by carriers to other carriers or non-carrier entities, the providing carrier must report utilization for these numbers.
-Numbers assigned to end users by a carrier or non-carrier entity should be reported by the providing carrier as "Assigned" where confirmed by the carrier or non-carrier entity.
+“Unassigned/Unreported Resold TNs” (similar to “Intermediate TNs” in the US) are defined as numbers that are made available for use by another carrier or non-carrier, where:

+the carrier providing the numbering resources has not obtained utilization information in the format prescribed from the receiving carrier or non-carrier, in which case all TNs made available to the receiving carrier or non-carrier are included; or

+the carrier providing the numbering resources has obtained utilization information in the format prescribed from the receiving carrier or non-carrier, in which case the received TNs that are reported as not assigned to End Users are included.

+“Aging TN” is a Disconnected TN temporarily unavailable for re-assignment to another customer for a specified period of time as further specified in Appendix F of the Central Office Code (NXX) Assignment Guideline.

+“Reserved TN” is a non-working number which has been allocated to a specific customer.

+“Admin TN” is a TN that has been set aside for internal administrative purposes.

+The recommended utilization component of the revised G-NRUF is set out in Figure 1 below.